rzeng866/mushroom-toxicity-classifier/README.md

 ## 🔍 Summary
 - Built classification models in R
-- Evaluated performance using ROC AUC (area under curve)
+- Evaluated performance using ROC AUC (area under curve) and confusion matrix
 - Compared model results to identify best fit

 ## 🚀 How to Run